Healthdirect Free Australian health advice you can count on.

 When you wake up, you might be disoriented or confused.
 You might also be in pain.

 You will be told when you can safely eat and drink.
-You are likely to be on a drip at first, then you will progress to drinking fluids, then soft foods, and then your usual diet once your surgeon thinks you are ready.
-Don't rush — taking it slowly helps the bowel heal quickly and well.
+You are likely to have fluids through a drip at first.
+You will then progress to drinking fluids.

 You will need medicine for pain.
-That might be through the drip at first, then you might change to tablets.
+This might be through the drip at first, then you might change to tablets.
 You may also need antibiotics through the drip.
+Antibiotic therapy may continue for several days after surgery.

-You will probably stay in hospital for 2 to 4 days.
-Some people need to stay longer if the operation was due to a ruptured appendix, or complications occur.
+You will probably stay in hospital for 2 to 3 days.
+Some people need to stay in hospital longer.
+This may be because the operation was due to a ruptured appendix, or there were complications during surgery.

 All surgery has risks, as does any anaesthetic.